MLopez-Ibanez/eaf/README.md

 The empirical attainment function (EAF) describes the probabilistic distribution of the outcomes obtained by a stochastic algorithm in the objective space.
 This [R](http://www.r-project.org/) package implements plots of summary attainment surfaces and differences between the first-order EAFs.
 These plots may be used for exploring the performance of stochastic local search algorithms for biobjective optimization problems and help in identifying certain algorithmic behaviors in a graphical way.

-The corresponding [book
-chapter](#LopPaqStu09emaa) [1] explains the
-use of these visualization tools and illustrate them with examples arising from practice.
+The corresponding [book chapter](#LopPaqStu09emaa) [1] explains the use of these visualization tools and illustrates them with examples arising from practice.

 **Keywords**: empirical attainment function, summary attainment surfaces, EAF